 For each cancer care specialty service within the hospital, the experts calculated a markup ratio and defined the ratio of the charges billed relative to the Medicare allowable amount.

 For example, a markup ratio of 3.0 which means that for a procedure with a Medicare allowable amount of $1,000, the hospital charged $ 3000 or 200 percent above the Medicare allowable amount.
 The services given included lab tests, chemo infusion, radiation services, and PET scans.

 Further breaking down the numbers the research team found that of the 3500 hospitals, specialty cancer departments charged anywhere between 2.4 and 4.1 times more than what Medicare reimbursed for those procedures.

 To present you with some forecasting number from the research report: radiology specialty treating cancer patients charged in an excess of 3.7x more for services; oncology had 2.3x to 2.4x more, while pathology outpatient care centers charged 4.1x more.

-We as specialty medical billing companies feel that cancer patients who already are going through so much trauma shouldn’t be put into such a bankruptcy like situation only because a hospital bloats a bill well above what an healthcare payer would pay for the exact same service.
+We as specialty medical billing companies feel that cancer patients who already are going through so much trauma shouldn’t be put into such a bankruptcy-like situation only because a hospital bloats a bill well above what a healthcare payer would pay for the exact same service.

 While Medicare is not the golden standard, it’s a benchmark of the varying degrees of price fluctuations occurring in the healthcare market.
 What we need is more price transparency to end the most rigorous price extorting practices and ensure that outpatient cancer centers fulfill their moral duty and end their money extracting practices.